-Why Use a Template For Your Client Proposals?
+Why Use a Template For Your SEO Proposals?

 Business proposals can be tricky.
 A proposal is essentially your sales pitch—it's your chance to convince a new client that your company is the perfect fit for them.
 While writing effective proposals is essential to landing new clients, the reality is that creating a new proposal for each prospective client can be incredibly time-consuming.

 You don't need to spend hours crafting the perfect proposal.
-Instead, you can use our SEO proposal template (or create your own) as a starting point.
-Then add customization for every potential client, so that it speaks directly to their pain points and business goals.
+Instead, you can use our SEO proposal template as a starting point.
+Then you can add customization for every potential client, so that it speaks directly to their pain points and business goals.

-Below we'll review the top sections to include in a SEO client proposal, although keep in mind this can be adapted to whatever type of marketing services you're pitching to prospective clients.
+Below we'll review the top sections to include in a SEO client proposal, although keep in mind this can be adapted to whichever type of marketing services you're pitching to prospective clients.

 1. Proposal Summary